 '''

-swapcoords = Z ; Swap positions: no, X, Y, Z

-swap-frequency = 100 ; Swap attempt frequency
+swapcoords = Z ; Swap positions: no, X, Y, Z swap-frequency = 100 ; Swap attempt frequency

 '''

-Choose Z if your membrane is in the xy-plane (Fig. 6.7 A, B).
+Choose Z if your membrane is in the xy-plane (Fig. 6.7).
 Ions will be exchanged between compartments depending on their z-positions alone. swap-frequency determines how often a swap attempt will be made.
-This step requires that the positions of the ions, solvent, and swap groups are communicated between the parallel processes, so if chosen too small it can decrease the simulation performance.
+This step requires that the positions of the split groups, the ions, and possibly the solvent molecules are communicated between the parallel processes, so if chosen too small it can decrease the simulation performance.
+The Position swapping entry in the cycle and time accounting table at the end of the md.log file summarizes the amount of runtime spent in the swap module.